kolenaIO/kolena/docs/core-concepts/workflow.md

 Consider the example of a detection model that detects labeled bounding boxes when provided an image.
 The [ScoredLabeledBoundingBox][kolena.workflow.annotation.ScoredLabeledBoundingBox] represents a bounding box with a label and a confidence score.
-If you wanted to add fields found in COCO format annotations (area, isCrowd) This model's inference type could be defined as follows:
+If you wanted to add fields found in COCO format annotations (area, isCrowd) then this model's inference type could be defined as follows:

 ```python
 from dataclasses import dataclass